gack2009/Vosaio-AI-Travel-API-GhaliMoralis/README.md

 ## 📌 Overview
 This is a **Itineray Generator API** built using **ASP.NET Core** with **Entity Framework Core (EF Core)** following **Clean Architecture** and **RESTful** principles.
 It allows users to:
 - Generate a travel plan based on destination, date of travel, budget, and interests
+- There is github actions file included as an example of how to deploy the app you can find it in ```.github/workflows``` directory
 - The follow up Answers are in ```FollowUp_Answers.md```

 ## 🏗️ Solution Structure